When not to create a new standard

 As creating a standard is both time and resource intensive, we encourage owners of standards to provide useful examples, clear documentation, accessible tools and timely updates to encourage adoption.

-Review our guidance on tools to find open standards for more resources.
+Review our guidance on for more resources.

 Check whether any existing standard meets your needs.